AaronDavidSchneider/chemcomp/doc/source/Configuration/Config-File.rst

     M0:                           0.128      # Diskmass in solar masses
     R0:                           137        # Disk radius in AU
     DTG_total:                    0.02       # total solid to gas ratio
-    DTG_pla:                      0.000      # please use 0, thanks.
-Planetesimal model needs to be changed
     static:                       False      # static disk means no gas/dust evolution
     evaporation:                  True       # use evaporation and condensation (according to the model of Schneider & Bitsch 2021a)
     static_stokes:                False      # use a static stokes number for the large grain population (set stokes number using STOKES in config_pebble_accretion)